babenkoivan/scout-elasticsearch-driver/README.md

 # Scout Elasticsearch Driver

-This package offers an advanced functionality for searching and filtering data in Elasticsearch.
+This package offers advanced functionality for searching and filtering data in Elasticsearch.
 Check out its [features](#features)!

 ## Contents